2017 Solar Eclipse – Idaho RV/Tent Camping – Online Reservations

 Total Solar Eclipse—August 21st 2017 there is going to be a total solar eclipse happening here in Idaho.
 The last time there was a total solar eclipse in our area (The Snake River Valley) was in 1918.
 Making this truly a once in a lifetime experience.

 The best place to view this spectacular event?
 Yellowstone Bear World!
-We have consistently good weather, no obstructions, and the longest time of totality.
+We have consistently good weather, no obstructions, and the longest time of totality in Idaho.

 We are offering RV and tent camping and viewing spaces as early as the August 18th just for the total solar eclipse:

 30′ x 60′ space : $79.00 a night for a group*